Top Vietnam Destinations to Visit in 2025

 Bai Tu Long Bay & Cat Ba Island

-Bai Tu Long Bay is one of the most beautiful seascapes in Vietnam.
-Located within the Gulf of Tonkin, they bay is capable of leaving you in awe with its emerald waters and thousands of titanic islands and islets.
-Adjacent to Halong Bay at its southwest side, Bai Tu Long Bay is even more mesmerizing than its counterpart because of the absence of mass commercialization.
-Here, you will have the chance to visit Bai Tu Long National Park, which is the habitat of hundreds of flora and fauna.
-Aside from these natural scenery, the bay is home to about 30,000 people.
-Most of them live by fishing on Van Don, Quan Lan, Ban Sen, Ngoc Vung islands.
-A day tour to their offshore fishing villages will offer you a glimpse into their simple yet back-to-nature lifestyle.
+Bai Tu Long Bay is one of Vietnam's most stunning coastal landscapes.
+Located in the Gulf of Tonkin, the bay captivates with its emerald waters and thousands of majestic islands and islets.
+Adjacent to Ha Long Bay, Bai Tu Long remains largely unspoiled due to limited commercialization.
+Here, you can explore Bai Tu Long National Park, a sanctuary that showcases diverse flora and fauna.
+This bay is home to around 30,000 residents who predominantly engage in fishing on Van Don, Quan Lan, Ban Sen, and Ngoc Vung Islands.
+A day tour of their fishing villages provides insight into their simple, nature-oriented lifestyle.

 Trang An Eco-complex